stropho/rollup-plugin-copy-imported-assets/README.md

 export default () => // component using css variable
 ```

-In conlusion, the source has to be processed with another bundler again
+In conlusion, the built source has to be processed with another bundler again

 ## Options
 ### include + exclude